Tough Conversations: Don’t Be Afraid to Have Them

 1. Should You Have the Conversation?

-Decide if you’re ready to move away from the status quo.
-If you are – act.
+Decide if you are ready to move away from the status quo.
+If you are, act immediately.

 2. Check Your Emotions